broadinstitute/palantir-workflows/Utilities/WDLs/README.md

 ### Summary

 The idea of this WDL is to do everything you need for a standard downsampling experiment.
 It takes in either CRAM or BAM files and downsamples them either according to a defined downsampling ratio or to a desired target coverage.
 If no downsampling ratio is defined then it will run `ColectWgsMetrics` to get the original mean coverage and determine the downsampling ratio based on that coverage and the desired target coverage.
-After downsampling the workflow will run CollectWgsMetrics once more and output the mean coverage of the downsampled CRAM file.
+After downsampling using `DownsampleSam` the workflow will run `CollectWgsMetrics` once more and output the mean coverage of the downsampled CRAM (or BAM) file.
 This provides feedback with respect to the target coverage, because downsampling is always associated with some uncertainty.
+If `fail_if_below_coverage` is set, the workflow will fail if that downsampled mean coverage is below the provided threshold.

 ### Inputs
 * `File input_cram`: Input BAM or CRAM